Skip to content

 If your track day organizer provides a PDF or image of the daily schedule, you can import it using the AI-powered schedule importer.

-1. Click Import on the Track Days page
+1. Click Import on the Track Days page (or Upload schedule in the hero or detail page).

-2. Upload a PDF or image of the event schedule
+2. Upload a PDF or image of the event schedule.

-3. The AI extracts the track name, date, and individual run group sessions
+3. The AI extracts the track name, date, and individual run group sessions.

-4. Select which run groups apply to you
+4. Select which run groups apply to you.

-5. Review the extracted schedule and confirm
+5. Review the extracted schedule and confirm.

 The importer creates a new track day pre-filled with the extracted data, including session times and run group information stored as schedule data.
+Once a schedule is uploaded, it powers the run-time list in the pre-flight quick view and the timeline on the detail page.

 Pro feature